-Professor Johanna Stiebert studied Biblical Hebrew and Hebrew Bible at the Universities of Otago (Dunedin, New Zealand), Cambridge and Glasgow.
-She has taught Hebrew language, Hebrew Bible and Judaism courses at St. Martin's College, Lancaster (1998-1999, now the University of Cumbria), the University of Botswana (1999-2002) and the University of Tennessee (2003-2009) before joining Theology and Religious Studies at Leeds in September of 2009.
+I studied Biblical Hebrew and Hebrew Bible at the Universities of Otago (Dunedin, New Zealand), Cambridge and Glasgow.
+I taught Hebrew language, Hebrew Bible and Judaism courses at St. Martin's College, Lancaster (1998-1999, now the University of Cumbria), the University of Botswana (1999-2002) and the University of Tennessee (2003-2009) before joining Theology and Religious Studies at Leeds in September of 2009.

-Her academic interests include Biblical Hebrew philology and semantics of self-conscious emotions, ideological-critical and social-scientific readings of Hebrew Bible Prophets, gender- and queer-critical interpretation, and contemporary African-centred readings of Hebrew Bible texts.
-Her latest book is First-Degree Incest and the Hebrew Bible: Sex in the Family (Bloomsbury T&T Clark, 2016).
-A second recent monograph of hers is Fathers and Daughters in the Hebrew Bible (OUP, 2013).
-Research in progress includes preparation for a monograph on rape myths and the Hebrew Bible.
+My academic interests include Biblical Hebrew philology and semantics of self-conscious emotions, ideological-critical and social-scientific readings of Hebrew Bible Prophets, gender- and queer-critical interpretation, and contemporary African-centred readings of Hebrew Bible texts.
+My most recent book is First-Degree Incest and the Hebrew Bible: Sex in the Family (Bloomsbury T&T Clark, 2016).
+A second recent monograph is Fathers and Daughters in the Hebrew Bible (OUP, 2013).
+Research in progress includes preparation for a short book on rape myths and the Hebrew Bible (Routledge Focus, under contract).

-Johanna Stiebert was co-recipient, together with Professor of Biblical Studies Musa W. Dube (University of Botswana), of a British Academy funded International Partnerships grant (2011-14).
-The title of their project was 'Biblical Studies in Southern Africa and the UK in Dialogue: Trends and Challenges'.
+I was co-recipient, together with Professor of Biblical Studies Musa W. Dube (University of Botswana), of a British Academy funded International Partnerships grant (2011-14).
+The title of our project was 'Biblical Studies in Southern Africa and the UK in Dialogue: Trends and Challenges'.

-Dr Stiebert welcomes applications from students wishing to conduct research on Biblical Hebrew philology and/or literature of the Hebrew Bible and gender, social-scientific and ideological criticism.
-She is an active member of SIIBS (Sheffield Institute for Interdisciplinary Biblical Studies, University of Sheffield) and occasionally co-supervises with academic staff at the University of Sheffield.
+I welcome applications from students wishing to conduct research on Biblical Hebrew philology and/or literature of the Hebrew Bible and feminist, social-scientific and ideological criticism.
+I am an active member of SIIBS (Sheffield Institute for Interdisciplinary Biblical Studies, University of Sheffield) and occasionally co-supervise with academic staff at the University of Sheffield.